Azure-Samples/java-migration-copilot-samples/jakarta-ee/student-web-app/README.md

 1. After the migration is complete, select **Keep** for changed files.

+1. Commit changes if they have not been committed.

 ## Assess and detect the legacy Java EE and Spring Framework project

 Please follow the similar steps before to assess and detect the legacy Java EE and Spring Framework project: